Nana 2: Casting

 Several actors who portrayed characters in the previous film did not return for Nana 2.
 Aoi Miyazaki declined to reprise the role of Nana Komatsu, and was replaced by actress Yui Ichikawa.
 Ryuhei Matsuda declined to play the role of Ren and was replaced with Nobuo Kyo.
 Kenichi Matsuyama, who portrayed Shinichi Okazaki, was replaced by Hongo Kanata.

 Theatrical release

 Even though both theme songs were released ahead ("Hitoiro" of Nana starring Mika Nakashima on November 29, 2006 and "Truth" of Reira starring Una Ito on December 6, 2006), the movie could only hit the #4 spot on the Movie Charts, from its release December 9, 2006 onward, and overall had very weak and low ratings.
 Many fans claimed that the exchange of main cast members led to the disappointing statistics.

 On December 18, Nana 2 made its international debut in New York City, United States.
-New York - Tokyo brought the main actresses Mika Nakashima and Yui Ichikawa to the limited seated IFC Cinema.
+New York - Tokyo brought the main actresses Mika Nakashima and Yui Ichikawa to the limited seated IFC Center.
 The movie was well received by fans.